 We work on a contingency fee basis.
 You pay nothing out of pocket unless we recover compensation for you.

-How Attorney Brian White & Associates, P.C.
-Can Help After Your Industrial Plant Injury in Houston
+How Attorney Brian White Personal Injury Lawyers Can Help After Your Industrial Plant Injury in Houston

 After a serious workplace accident, the last thing you should worry about is fighting for fair compensation.
 Unfortunately, that is what happens to many injured industrial plant workers.
 An experienced Houston personal injury lawyer will give you the legal representation you deserve so that you can focus on your recovery.

-Attorney Brian White & Associates, P.C. is committed to helping injured workers recover everything they are entitled to, both through workers’ compensation and third-party claims.
+Attorney Brian White Personal Injury Lawyers is committed to helping injured workers recover everything they are entitled to, both through workers’ compensation and third-party claims.
 Our founding attorney, Brian White, is a Board Certified Personal Injury Trial Lawyer, a designation shared by only 3% of Texas attorneys.
 He has recovered life-changing settlements and verdicts for injured workers.

 Choose our firm to represent you in your industrial plant accident case, and we will: